 Forest spent years in the country working with children before writing the script.
 Embracing the opportunity the children told stories of their lives, their wishes and their dreams.

-In November, Forest began filming a moving piece or art with Jaime Reynoso (DOP).
+Forest began filming a moving piece or art with Jaime Reynoso (DOP).

 Utilizing powerful mobile equipment and years of expertise, we captured the hidden gems of villages, cities and ancient temples across Cambodia.